ALHatfield/WineMovieSearch/README.md

 <ul>
   <li>Determined the best APIs that would be used to bring content to the webpage</li>
-  <li>Timed the API calls so that all content would display in an ordered fashion, as opposed to all at once.</li>
+  <li>Timed AJAX calls so that all content would display in an ordered fashion, as opposed to all at once.</li>
   <li>Ensured that input form can still load new content after the initial search, should the user decide to search another movie</li>
   <li>Accounted for edge cases, such as a movie with more than one match</li>
 </ul>